Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 We have shortlisted some of the points in favour of voice searches to help your further:

 As mentioned earlier, convenience is the key when operating voice search while shopping, creating content or finding answers to common questions.
-Even though typing out questions is still very much in vogue, the future will most likely consist of people telling their smart devices what to do.
+Even though typing out questions is still very much in vogue, the future will likely consist of people telling their smart devices what to do.

 2. Avoiding Errors

-In other words, people have to employ a trial and error method to type the name of a place when conducting a traditional search.
+In other words, people have to employ a trial-and-error method to type the name of a place when conducting a traditional search.
 But talking into the smart speakers (even though the pronunciation might be incorrect) allows the voice search assistant to understand the query quickly.
 Similarly, when you have trouble articulating the search query, you can spell out the keyword to find suitable resources on the subject.

 Long story short, you can reduce errors significantly to find an answer for most queries via voice.

 Remember when people used large handsets that covered their entire faces while taking a call?
 Neither do we because, thanks to the lightning-fast progress in technological advancements, people prefer their gadgets to be smaller but equally efficient.

 Voice search is a big hit among mobile users who can access information with a simple voice query.
 As per the data from the latest research, 56% of people using voice search do so on their smartphones.